swiftlang/swift/docs/HighLevelSILOptimizations.rst

   semantically equivalent to the sequence "``OpA, OpB``" *iff* ``OpB`` does not interfere with ``OpA``.

+  All array operations marked with semantics are idempotent as long as they call the same function with the same argument values, with the exception of ``mutate_unknown``.

 guards

   If ``OpA`` guards ``OpB``, then the sequence of operations